 The Disaster Monitoring Constellation (DMC) is a unique earth observation satellite constellation that delivers high frequency imaging anywhere on the globe from a long established collection of satellites built by SSTL and which are each independently owned and controlled by a DMC Consortium member.

 Daily Imaging capability

-The first generation DMC was launched in 2002-3 to create the first constellation designed to deliver daily repeat high resolution imaging.
+The first generation DMC satellites were launched in 2002-3 to create the first constellation designed to deliver daily repeat high resolution imaging.
 Four satellites in phased sun-synchronous orbit delivered 650km wide multispectral imagery with 32metre ground sample distance (GSD).
-An additional satellite was launched in 2005, providing even greater imaging capacity, and a third 32metre sensor was added in 2012.
+A fifth satellite was added in 2005 to increase data capacity.

-The second generation of enhanced DMC satellites (launched 2009) provides hugely increased imaging capacity, retaining the same 650km swath width, but with twice the pixel density at 22metre GSD.
-Radiometry has been greatly enhanced to provide improved MTF and S/N. The satellites are routinely cross-calibrated within 1% of Landsat.
-Data continuity is assured with the launch of additional capacity scheduled in 2014/5 to add 60 million km2 of imagery per day.
+The second generation of enhanced DMC satellites (launched 2009) provides hugely increased imaging capacity, retaining the same 650km swath width, but with twice the pixel density at 22 metre GSD.
+Radiometry was greatly enhanced to provide improved MTF and S/N. The satellites are routinely cross-calibrated within 1% of Landsat.

 Very High Resolution

 In 2011 NigeriaSat-2 added Very High Resolution (VHR) capability with 2.5metre GSD panchromatic and 5 metre GSD multispectral imagery and in 2018 this was boosted by imagery from the SSTL S1-4, launched in 2018.